Context card

 During the First World War, these women are allowed to vote in federal elections:

-In this photo, Canadian military nurses in France cast their ballots.
+In this photo, Canadian military nurses vote while serving in France.

 1918